How do you feel about using technology to help manage health? Take our survey here.

 BCG is an intravesical treatment for bladder cancer.
 Intravesical means that the liquid medicine is delivered directly into the bladder through a catheter, which is a thin tube inserted into the urethra.
 By inserting the medicine directly into the bladder, it only affects the bladder lining and does not affect other parts of the body that do not need treatment.1

-In patients who receive BCG treatment after a TURBT procedure, BCG immunotherapy treatment typically starts a few weeks after the surgery.
-Patients generally receive treatment once per week for six weeks.
+For those who receive BCG treatment after a TURBT procedure, BCG immunotherapy treatment typically starts a few weeks after the surgery.
+You generally receive treatment once per week for 6 weeks.
 Patients receiving BCG immunotherapy for maintenance treatment may receive treatment over a longer period of time.

 What are the possible side effects of BCG?